devnull-cz/c-prog-lang/modules/pointers.md

 	- the C specification says that the macro `NULL` must be defined in `<stddef.h>`

-:wrench: create the null pointer and try to read from it / write to it
+:wrench: create the null pointer (i.e. assign `0` to a pointer) and try to read from and/or write to it (i.e. dereference such a pointer).

 #solution null-ptr.c